-The processor thermal specification is comprised of the two parameters, T{CONTROL} and Thermal Profile.
+The processor thermal specification is comprised of the two parameters, $T{CONTROL}$ and Thermal Profile.
 The minimum requirement for thermal compliance is to ensure the thermal solution, by design, meets the thermal profile.

-If the system design incorporates acoustic speed fan control, Intel requires monitoring the on-die thermal sensor to implement acoustic fan speed control.
-The value of the on-die thermal sensor temperature determines which specification must be met.
+If the system design will incorporate acoustic speed fan control, Intel requires monitoring the digital thermal sensor to implement acoustic fan speed control.
+The value of the digital thermal sensor temperature determines which specification must be met.

-- On-die Thermal Sensor less than T{CONTROL} - When the thermal solution can maintain the thermal sensor temperature to less than T{CONTROL} then the fan speed can be reduced. - On-die Thermal Sensor greater than T{CONTROL} - The T_C must be maintained at or below the Thermal Profile for the measured power dissipation.
+- Digital thermal sensor less than T{CONTROL} - When the thermal solution can maintain the thermal sensor temperature to less than T{CONTROL} then the fan speed can be reduced. . - Digital thermal sensor greater than T{CONTROL} - The T_C must be maintained at or below the Thermal Profile for the measured power dissipation.

-To use all of the features in the Intel reference heatsink design or the Boxed processor, system integrators should verify the following functionality is present in the board design.
-Refer to the Fan Specification for 4 wire PWM Controlled Fans and Chapter 6 for complete details on the Intel enabled thermal solution.
+To use all of the features in the Intel reference heatsink design or the Boxed Processor, system integrators should verify the following functionality is present in the board design.
+Refer to the Fan Specification for 4 wire PWM Controlled Fans and Chapter 5 for complete details on the Intel enabled thermal solution.